-First up we have one of the highlights of our acoustic range; the Tanglewood TWCRD Crossroad Dreadnought Acoustic Guitar.
+First up we have one of the highlights of our acoustic range; the Eastcoast D1 Dreadnought Acoustic Guitar, Natural.

 We think this is one of the best beginner guitars for two reasons.
-1 - Tanglewood are a superb creator of quality Acoustic Guitars.
-2. It plays like a guitar twice the price!
+1 - Eastcoast are a trusted creator of quality acoustic guitars, and 2.
+It plays like a guitar twice the price!

-The Tanglewood TWCRD is built with a familiar Dreadnought body shape.
+The Eastcoast D1 Dreadnought is built with a familiar Dreadnought body shape - hence the name!
 Dreadnoughts are a great all-rounder for optimum volume, projection and clarity.
-Furthermore, the all-Mahogany tonewood used for the body and neck provide a rich and warm sound.
+Furthermore, the Sapele back & sides provide a rich and warm sound whilst offering snap and articulation via the Spruce Laminate top.
 This makes it a harmonically rich, comfortable guitar to play.